-NY Gov calls for Schneiderman's resignation over assault allegations
+NY AG Schneiderman resigns over assault allegations

 Both women alleged that the incidents often occurred after Schneiderman had been drinking.

-Schneiderman tweeted a statement on Monday evening, writing that nonconsensual sex "is a line I would not cross."
+Schneiderman, a Democrat, tweeted a statement on Monday evening, writing that nonconsensual sex "is a line I would not cross."

 "In the privacy of intimate relationships, I have engaged in role-playing and other consensual sexual activity.
 I have not assaulted anyone.
 I have never engaged in non-consensual sex, which is a line I would not cross," the tweet reads.

+Democratic Sen. Kirsten Gillibrand of New York earlier Monday evening had echoed Cuomo's calls for Schneiderman to step down.

+"The violent actions described by multiple women in this story are abhorrent," Gillibrand said in a statement.
+"Based on this extensive and serious reporting, I do not believe that Eric Schneiderman should continue to serve as Attorney General.
+There should be a full and immediate investigation into these credible allegations."

-CNN reached out to Schneiderman, who is not married, for comment and was given a copy of a tweet.
+CNN had reached out to Schneiderman, who is not married, for comment and was given a copy of his tweet.

 Two more women, who are unnamed, also accuse Schneiderman of physical abuse in the news report, including one woman who is characterized by The New Yorker as "an attorney who has held prominent positions in the New York legal community" and asked to remain anonymous.
 The reportedly prominent lawyer said that when she rejected Schneiderman, he slapped her so forcefully a mark was still visible the following day, according to The New Yorker.

-Schneiderman, a Democrat, has been a vocal proponent of the #MeToo movement, bringing legal action in New York against film producer Harvey Weinstein, who has been accused of sexually assaulting women.
+Schneiderman has been a vocal proponent of the #MeToo movement, bringing legal action in New York against film producer Harvey Weinstein, who has been accused of sexually assaulting women.
 Schneiderman has also cast himself as a prominent opponent to President Donald Trump.